 In the process, the original short films were spliced together into 3 large reels.
 There are now in my posession, and stored in good archival film containers in the freezer (which is the recommended way to preserve film reels).

 I used a normal VCR to play the tape through a Panasonic GS400 video camera, which digitized the images into DV (digital video) format.
 From there they were streamed directly to the computer.
 I captured them into two AVI-format files, with the video 4CC format of "dvsd".
 After studying these files, I realized that when the original tape was made (1985-6), there was no synchronization between the film projector and the video camera tying to capture the images.
-Since the video was interlaced screens at 60 frames per second, and the film was running at 18 frames per second (and fluctuating, at that), this lead to varying "combing" of the images as odd rows from one frame were interlaced with even rows from the next frame.
+Since the video was interlaced screens at 60 frames per second, and the film was running at 18 frames per second [NEW DISCOVERY (2017) they actually played the film too fast when recording it, somewhere around 19 frames per second], this lead to varying "combing" of the images as odd rows from one frame were interlaced with even rows from the next frame.
+Even individual fields contained "double exposures" of two consecutive film frames; those fields would need to be removed as much as possible.
 The pattern varied throughout the films.
 I used the AviSynth program, and went through each film frame-by-frame manually and matching each one with its corresponding frame to reconstruct the original film frames.
 The process achived pretty good results, with most frames being able to match up pretty well.
 Of course, the quality is not as high as the digitization directly from film.